• About

 The restoration of US visa privileges complements these efforts, reflecting Ghana’s growing diplomatic assertiveness and credibility on the world stage.
 This development will further cement Ghana’s reputation as a country capable of engaging major powers with tact and effectiveness.

-It also reflects the Biden administration’s broader interest in strengthening ties with Africa at a time of heightened geopolitical competition.
+It also reflects the Trump administration’s broader interest in strengthening ties with Africa at a time of heightened geopolitical competition.
 The US has in recent months emphasized renewed commitment to African partners, with Ghana often cited as a stable, democratic ally in West Africa.

 Ablakwa @UNGA 4

 For Hon.
 Ablakwa, however, the focus remains on the benefits to ordinary Ghanaians.
 He framed the decision not only as a diplomatic achievement but also as a tangible outcome that will impact lives.
-“This is not just about policy; it’s about people,” he noted, stressing that enhanced visa privileges mean greater opportunities for students, businesses, and families who rely on mobility between Ghana and the United States.

 As the dust settles on the months-long dispute, attention will now shift to how Ghana sustains compliance with US immigration concerns to ensure the durability of the restored arrangement.
 Officials from the Foreign Affairs Ministry are expected to continue engagement with their US counterparts to prevent a repeat of the situation.